snare/ida-efiutils/README.md

 2. `efiguids.py` - A collection of known GUIDs for EFI protocols

+3. `efiguids_ami.py` - A collection of known GUIDs for protocols used in the AMI BIOS

-3. `behemoth.h` - A giant header containing a collection of type and structure definitions for EFI
+4. `behemoth.h` - A giant header containing a collection of type and structure definitions for EFI

-4. `structs.idc` - An IDC script containing some struct definitions (superseded by `behemoth.h`)
+5. `structs.idc` - An IDC script containing some struct definitions (superseded by `behemoth.h`)

-5. `te_image.bt` - An 010 Editor template for TE binary images
+6. `te_image.bt` - An 010 Editor template for TE binary images

-6. `te_loader.py` - An IDA Pro loader script for TE binary images
+7. `te_loader.py` - An IDA Pro loader script for TE binary images

 This is my first attempt at IDA scripting, so please forgive me and let me know if I've reinvented wheels/done anything silly.